 - Record the number displayed on the device in liters per minute (L/min).

-- It is important to note that normal values for peak flow can vary depending on age, sex, and height.
-However, a
+Note: The normal values for peak flow can vary depending on age, sex, and height.
+However, a healthcare provider can help you determine what is normal for you.

 Incentive Spirometer